-In spite of the name, a frontal lobe headache is rarely related to that part of the brain, and it is not a condition in itself.
-Pain in the front of the head is usually a symptom of another type of headache.
+A headache at the front of the head is rarely related to that part of the brain, and it is not a condition in itself.
+Pain in the forehead usually indicates one of several types of headaches.

-Each of the headaches listed below is likely to cause pain in the front of the head.
+This article looks at the types of headaches that can cause pain in the front of the head.

 These headaches have the following symptoms:

-- a dull, constant ache that can be felt throughout the head
+- a dull, constant ache that a person can feel throughout the head

-- pain that often begins in the forehead, temples, or behind the eyes
+- pain that often begins in the forehead or temples or behind the eyes

 - tenderness around the head, scalp, face, neck, and shoulders

-- a sensation of tightness or pressure, as though a belt is being tightened around the head
+- a sensation of tightness or pressure that resembles the tightening of a belt around the head